 Best beaches in Sydney range from lovely Manly, which feels like a sleepy holiday town, and breathtaking Bondi Beach, a first stop for most visitors to Sydney, to northern beaches such as Palm Beach, the fictional town of ‘Summer Bay’ in long-running soapie Home and Away.

-It’s the Australia Day weekend down under, a day that Aussies across the nation spend basking in the sunshine, enjoying barbecues in their backyards or picnics in the park with friends, or if they’re lucky to live near the coast, on the beach stretched out on a towel.
+Summer is fast-approaching and Sydney-siders, tired of the rain that has been drenching the city for months on end, are dreaming of days basking in the sunshine, enjoying barbecues in their backyards or picnics in the park with friends, or if they’re lucky to live near the coast, lazing on the beach stretched out on a towel.

 We thought it was a good excuse to post our guide to the best beaches in Sydney.
-Between us, I was also looking for a chance to escape for a while from Hanoi’s glum winter skies.
+Between us, I was also looking for a chance to escape for a while from our glum rainy season skies here in Southeast Asia.

 Sydney is the perfect destination for city-loving beach bums with brilliant stretches of squeaky sand right on its doorstep.
 The city has scores of beaches on its north shore, eastern suburbs, and even skirting its harbour, where you’ll also find those alluring sea swimming pools we told you about.